51042/fall-2017-hw7/README.md

     A = np.random.rand(5, 5)
     ```
 - Vary the tolerance passed to `power_iteration` to see how the number of iterations changes as the tolerance becomes smaller.
 Use the values 10<sup>-3</sup>, 10<sup>-4</sup>, 10<sup>-5</sup>, 10<sup>-6</sup>, 10<sup>-7</sup>, and 10<sup>-8</sup>.
 - Using matplotlib, make a plot of the number of iterations (y-axis) versus the tolerance used in `power_iteration` (x-axis).
-Since the tolerance varies over multiple orders of magnitude, use [plt.semilogx](https://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.semilogx) instead of plt.plot.
+Since the tolerance varies over multiple orders of magnitude, use [plt.semilogx](https://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.semilogx) (which uses a logarithmic scale on the x-axis) instead of plt.plot.
 Make sure your axes are labeled and save the plot as a PNG file with the name "iterations.png".

 ## Problem 2: Food inspections